SFX Techniques

 Learn More >

-To test out music tracks in a project, you can create a free account and download a watermarked preview of any track.
+You can create a free account and download a watermarked preview of any music track and add assets to project playlists.

 These “temp tracks” are great for seeing if a track is a good fit for your project or client.
 Simply activate a membership when you’re ready to officially use a track.